• Skip to main content

 How to foam roll your calves (soleus, lateral and medial gastrocnemius)

-The reason that you foam roll the quads is that the hip flexor complex includes the rectus femoris, one of the quadriceps heads, as well as the psoas and TFL (Tensor Fasciae Latae).
+The reason that you foam roll the quads is that the hip flexor complex includes the rectus femoris, one of the heads of the quadriceps, as well as the psoas and TFL (Tensor Fasciae Latae).

 How and why you should use a foam roller